 Before associating Powerstrip outlets with nodes, you must configure the outlets by adding the Managed Powerstrip interface to the node.
-See Interfaces for Managed Powerstrip Connections (see "Interfaces for Power Control using Managed Powerstrips and PDUs" on page 143).
+See Interfaces for Power Control using Managed Powerstrips and PDUs (on page 133).

 To configure outlets from the PowerStrip profile: